847-929-9492

 How Does A Heat Pump Work?

-A heat pump functions quite similarly to a refrigerator.
+Its functions are quite similarly to a refrigerator.
 Just as the refrigerator makes a cool place cooler by transferring the heat in the surroundings to an outdoor location, so does the heat pump.

 The heat pump does the opposite of the above cycle in the summer.
 The ground heat exchanger receives heat that is extracted from the air inside the building.
 The heat exchanger then transfers the heat into the soil.